 Welcome to the Japanese Learning Journey!

-After realizing I was looking for some change, challenge, and adventure in my life, I quit my job, enrolled in a language school, packed my bags, and set off for Japan!
+A few years ago I realized I was looking for some change, challenge, and adventure in my life, so I quit my job, enrolled in a language school, packed my bags, and set off for Japan!

 Learning Japanese: Find What Works for You